 The Memphis Zoo supports conservation-focused research and initiatives through our Conservation Action Network.
 C.A.N. is funded through voluntary round-ups when you make purchases in our gift shops, by special fundraising events, and through your earmarked donations.
-Lead by our staff, often in collaboration with colleagues around the world, C.A.N. provides annual grants after a thorough scientific review to insure that your conservation dollars are having maximum impact on recovering and preserving imperiled animal species.
-You can make a a real contribution to conservation by supporting C.A.N.
+Lead by our staff, often in collaboration with colleagues around the world, C.A.N. provides annual grants after a thorough scientific review to ensure that your conservation dollars are having maximum impact on recovering and preserving imperiled animal species.
+You can make a real contribution to conservation by supporting C.A.N.